Afontova Gora: Afontova Gora 2

 The human fossil remains of Afontova Gora 2 were discovered in the 1920s at Afontova Gora II and stored at the Hermitage Museum.
 The remains are dated to around 17,000 BP (16,930-16,490 BP).

 In 2009, researchers visited the Hermitage Museum and extracted DNA from the humerus of Afontova Gora 2.
 Despite significant contamination, researchers succeeded in extracting low coverage genomes.
 DNA analysis confirmed that the individual was male.

 The individual showed close genetic affinities to Mal'ta 1 (Mal'ta boy).
 Afontova Gora 2 also showed greater genetic affinity for the Karitiana people than for the Han Chinese.
 Around 1.9-2.7% of the genome was Neanderthal in origin.

+Afontova Gora 2 belong to the Y-DNA haplogroup Q1a1-F746, an uniparental genetic marker that is infrequently observed in modern populations.

 Afontova Gora 3

 In 2014, more human fossil remains were discovered at Afontova Gora II during salvage excavation before the construction of a new bridge over the Yenesei River.
 The remains belonged to two different females: the atlas of an adult female and the mandible and five lower teeth of a teenage girl (Afontova Gora 3) estimated to be around 14–15 years old.
 Initially, the new findings were presumed to be roughly contemporaneous with Afontova Gora 2.
 In 2017, direct AMS dating revealed that Afontova Gora 3 is dated to around 16,090 cal BC).

 The mandible of Afontova Gora 3 was described as being gracile.

 Researchers analyzing the dental morphology of Afontova Gora 3 concluded that the teeth showed distinct characteristics with most similarities to another fossil (the Listvenka child) from the Altai-Sayan region and were neither western nor eastern.
 Afontova Gora 3 and Listvenka showed distinct dental characteristics that were also different from other Siberian fossils, including those from Mal'ta.

 DNA was extracted from one of the teeth of Afontova Gora 3 and analyzed.
 Compared to Afontova Gora 2, researchers were able to obtain higher coverage genomes from Afontova Gora 3.
 DNA analysis confirmed that the individual was female. mtDNA analysis revealed that Afontova Gora 3 belonged to the mitochondrial Haplogroup R1b.
 Around 2.9-3.7% of the genome was Neanderthal in origin.

 In a 2016 study, researchers determined that Afontova Gora 2, Afontova Gora 3, and Mal'ta 1 (Mal'ta boy) shared common descent and were clustered together in a Mal'ta cluster.
 Genetically, Afontova Gora 3 is not closer to Afontova Gora 2 when compared to Mal'ta 1.
 When compared to Mal'ta 1, the Afontova Gora 3 lineage apparently contributed more to modern humans and is genetically closer to Native Americans.

-Phenotypic analysis shows that Afontova Gora 3 carries the derived rs12821256 allele associated with blond hair color, making Afontova Gora 3 the earliest individual known to carry this derived allele.